Oracle to Snowflake: Data Migration in 2 Easy Methods

 Conclusion

-In this article, you have learned about Oracle, Snowflake, and two different approaches to set up Oracle to Snowflake Integration.
+In this article, you have learned about two different approaches to set up Oracle to Snowflake Integration.
 The manual method involves the use of SQL*Plus and also staging the files to Amazon S3 before copying them into the Snowflake Data Warehouse.
 This method requires more effort and engineering bandwidth to connect Oracle to Snowflake.
 Whereas, if you require real-time data replication and looking for a fully automated real-time solution, then Hevo is the right choice for you.
+The many benefits of migrating from Oracle to Snowflake make it an attractive solution.

 Sign Up for a 14-day free trial and experience the feature-rich Hevo suite first hand.